Code-Institute-Submissions/MS3_GoBooks/README.md

 8. Once Heroku has completed building the app, click **View App** to open it.

-## Running this project from the repository
+## Running This Project From The Repository

 This project was created using **Gitpod** and pushed to **GitHub**.
 To deploy this page to GitHub from its GitHub repository, the following steps were taken: